-A discussion of the matters considered by the Board in connection with the renewal of the Management Agreement for the Funds is available in the Funds' Annual Report to shareholders dated March 31, 2023.
+A discussion of the matters considered by the Board in connection with the renewal of the Management Agreement for the Strategic Income Fund is available in the Funds' Annual Report to shareholders dated March 31, 20222023.
+A discussion of the matters considered by the Board in connection with the approval of the Management Agreement for the Strategic Income Fund is available in the Funds' Semi-Annual Report to Shareholders dated September 30, 2021.

-Each Management Agreement provides that the Advisor shall not be liable for any error of judgment or mistake of law or for any loss suffered by the Trust in connection with the performance of its duties, except a loss resulting from a breach of fiduciary duty with respect to the receipt of compensation for services or a loss resulting from willful misfeasance, bad faith, or gross negligence on the part of the Advisor in the performance of its duties, or from reckless disregard of its duties and obligations thereunder.
+The Management Agreement provides that the Advisor shall not be liable for any error of judgment or mistake of law or for any loss suffered by the Trust in connection with the performance of its duties, except a loss resulting from a breach of fiduciary duty with respect to the receipt of compensation for services or a loss resulting from willful misfeasance, bad faith, or gross negligence on the part of the Advisor in the performance of its duties, or from reckless disregard of its duties and obligations thereunder.